Academic honor code: US military service academies

 Stringent honor codes, however, are not limited to military institutions.
 The all-male Hampden–Sydney College is reputed for an honor code system on a par with military systems, which extends to all student activities both on and off campus (off-campus violations can be prosecuted), and also like the military system, it considers tolerance of a violation itself a violation.
 Like the Naval Academy, however, those who witness a violation are encouraged to confront the violator and convince them to turn themselves in before resorting to reporting the violation.
 Another school with a very strict honor code is Brigham Young University.
 The university not only mandates honest behavior but also incorporates various aspects of Mormon religious law: drinking, smoking, drug use, premarital sex and same-sex relationships are all banned.
 Also, the code includes standards for dress and grooming.
 Men must be clean-shaven, and men and women cannot wear short shorts or other revealing clothing.

-American academic honor systems

-Many military academies have strict Honor systems, such as the following: